troyerta/cmod-manual/src/ch02-00-tutorial-title.md

 With your system requirements in place, let’s start the Cmod demo!

-In this chapter, we’ll do a couple things:
+In this chapter, we’ll do a few things:

-- Download a dumb sample project
+- Download a simple demo project
-- Add cmod to the dumb sample project
+- Add cmod to the project
-- Do TDD in a lightweight, modular, and low-dependency way!
+- Demonstrate what modular development can look like with Cmod